Published on April 30th, 2017 | by Isabelle Karamooz, Founder of FQM0

 FQM : What caracterizes the sound of Sylvie Boisel?

 SB: have been told, even not a long time ago, that i have a special timbre of voice.
 For me it’s mostly a voice with a straight singing, without effect, for me you know I just want to sing the notes straight from my heart to reach your heart I hope.

 FQM: How do you describe your philosophy of that music?

-FQM: Yes that’s it.
-Overall we understand your philosophy of that music: You are passionate, you want to convey your love of music, and share with your
+FQM : Yes, that’s it.
+Overall we understand your philosophy of that music: you are passionate, you want to convey your love of music, and share it with your fans.

 FQM: How do you describe your contact with people when you are on stage?
 What compliments do you appreciate the most after a gig?
 Your fans are coming to see ou after your performance?
 What do they say to you?

 SB: Lots of nice things, some says I reminded them their holidays in Paris or France, some cries, and it worried me the first time I heard this, because I want to send positive energy, not cries….they told me it was because of great emotions….
 I appreciate every compliments but I really do appreciate as a singer to get compliments about my singing in English, because it means they really appreciate the singer…When I sing in French, it’s more exotic you see, I share the success with the songs themselves.